TarekAshraf96/myQACartToDo/README.md

 # myQACartToDo
-This is a small automation project showing how to create an account, add a ToDo task, and remove a task on the QACart ToDo website.
+This is a Simple automation project showing how to create an account, add a ToDo task, and remove a task on the QACart ToDo website.
 The project is really simple but with a few tricky obstacles on the way.
 Nonetheless, you will learn from it.
 Let's get started.